Usub-development/urpc/docs/client.md

 - **TCP** (`TcpRpcStream`)
 - **TLS** (`TlsRpcStream`)
 - **mTLS** (mutual TLS)
+- Optional app-level AES (per-connection key from TLS exporter)

-Transport is selected through `RpcClientConfig.stream_factory`.
+Transport (and whether TLS is used) is selected through `RpcClientConfig.stream_factory`.

+Whether app-level AES is used is controlled by the TLS-side configuration (shared between client and server).

 ---